TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-firewall.md

 * Server's IP appears to be public and you can ping or connect using telnet:

-  * Connections to the Azure Database for MySQL server are routed through a publicly accessible Azure gateway.
+  * Connections to the Azure Database for PostgreSQL server are routed through a publicly accessible Azure gateway.
 However, the actual server IP is protected by the firewall.
-For more information, visit the [connectivity architecture article](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules.
+For more information, visit the [connectivity architecture article](https://docs.microsoft.com/azure/postgresql/concepts-firewall-rules.

 ## **Recommended Documents**